We educate and enrich members of the diabetes community on how to be advocates for themselves and their families through a number of events.See Events

 Stewart is a prominent voice on diabetes in Kentucky and around the country.
 Stewart’s family has been dramatically affected by diabetes, and he himself was diagnosed with type 2 in 1990.
 A former Chair of the National Board of Directors of the American Diabetes Association, he has been instrumental in passing Diabetes Action Plan legislation in over half of the country and continues to advocate on both a state and national level for legislation to improve the lives of all people with diabetes and their families.
 Since 1983, Stewart has been the co-owner of Perry & Perry State Farm Insurance, one of the largest agencies in the state of Kentucky.
 He sits on the board of Children with Diabetes and is Chair and a founding member of the Diabetes Leadership Council.

-Jeff is the founder and president of Children with Diabetes.
+Jeff Hitchcock is the founder, president, and Chief Executive Officer of Children with Diabetes.
 After earning a degree in computational mathematics in 1981, Jeff worked in high tech and traveled the world, meeting Brenda, who would become his wife, in Africa.
 In September of 1989, their first child was diagnosed with type 1 diabetes at the age of two.
-Jeff worked in defense related industries until 1995, when he started a small internet company and launched Children with Diabetes to share his family’s experience caring for a child with T1D.
-After subsequent work in the tech industry, Jeff now works full time bringing CWD to families across the country.
-In addition to serving on DPAC’s board, Jeff also serves on the Board of Directors for Beta Bionics.
+Jeff worked in defense related industries until 1995, when he started a small internet company and launched Children with Diabetes to share his family's experience caring for a child with T1D.
+Jeff received the 2021 ISPAD Hero Award for his work on Children with Diabetes.

 Larry is the founder and manager of a national marketing research and consulting firm in Kentucky.
 Prior to starting his own company, Larry served as SVP, VP, and Director of Marketing at several high-value financial organizations in Kentucky and Virginia.
 Larry’s work with the American Diabetes Association is extensive, having served as both a member and the Chair of the National Board of Directors.
 He has also served as Chair of the Kentucky Affiliate and of the Southern Region and on committees including Inclusion, Marketing, Communications, CEO Selection, Income Development, and Diversity.
 Larry is a member of the board for the Diabetes Leadership Council.
 He became passionate about diabetes when his daughter was diagnosed with T1D at the age of 12.